nerves-project/nerves/guides/introduction/getting-started.md

 iex(nerves@nerves.local)1>
 ```

-In the IEX prompt type `HelloNerves.hello()`, and you should see your first Elixir application output! 🥳
+In the IEx prompt type `HelloNerves.hello()`, and you should see your first Elixir application output! 🥳

 ```elixir
 iex> HelloNerves.hello()